 The market dip also gives you a lot more negotiating power.
 It depends on the location you are looking to buy, but if there are no other buyers interested in the property you are after, the vendor will be a lot more likely to sell their property for a lower price than risk not being able to sell it at all.

-When it’s time to buy a house, everyone’s trying to get a good deal.
+When it’s time to buy a house, everyone’s trying to negotiate house prices to get a great deal.

 Your mortgage broker